vboughner/interview-wizard/README.md

 - under 'app': header, signin, signup, questions, footer

-- under 'questions': question-start, question-area.component, question-edit, question-list, question-item
+- under 'questions': question-start, question-area, question-edit, question-list, question-item

 Routing is handled in app.routing and questions/questions.routes

 Signup, sign in, and route protection are handled in auth/auth.service, Firebase is used to store authentication information.

-Data model is managed by questions/question.service and cloud storage of the data is handled by data/storage.service (also using Firebase for the backend).
+Data model is managed by questions/question.service and cloud storage is handled by data/storage.service (also using Firebase for the backend).

-Not implemented yet: app/src/answer-area/answer-area.component, and it will contain code for display the answers for questions.
+Not implemented yet: app/src/answer-area/answer-area.component, and it will contain code for displaying the answers to questions, separately from the questions themselves.